Last Modified: January 11, 2016

 Romidepsin belongs to a class of drugs called histone deacetylase (HDAC) inhibitors.
 HDACs are enzymes that control histones, which are important proteins in the expression of DNA.
 Romidepsin blocks HDACs so histones cannot be modulated properly.
 This interferes with the genetic make up of cancer cells, leading to cell death.

-Romidepsin is given by intravenous (into a vein) infusion over a 4-hour period.
+Romidepsin is given by intravenous (into a vein) infusion over a 4 hours.
 It is usually given on days 1, 8, and 15 of a 28-day cycle.
-The actual dose is based on your body size.
+The dose is based on your body size.

 Tips to preventing infection:

 - Washing hands, both yours and your visitors, is the best way to prevent the spread of infection.

 - Avoid large crowds and people who are sick (i.e.: those who have a cold, fever or cough or live with someone with these symptoms).